There may be no better indicator of the schizophrenia currently plaguing the LDS Church these days than the way it approaches marriage.

 The bishop tells how, back in 2008, this same general authority had actively encouraged members in that very ward to do all they could to work for passage of California's Proposition 8, stressing how important it was for the Church and its members to "continue fighting on these eternally important issues."

 "But now, only a few years later, the same church leader was warning me, as his bishop, to 'not get ahead of the brethren' as the church 'upgrades' its position."In 1929, in an effort to regulate interracial marriage, Congress passed The Uniform Marriage Act.
 A key provision of that act provided for the issuance of marriage licenses to all Americans.

-The key word here is "provided for."
+The key term here is "provided for."
 Marriage was still just as much a fundamental right before passage of the act as it was after.
-Congress did not suddenly make it mandatory for all Americans to apply for a license in order to get married -it did not have that authority.
+Congress did not suddenly make it mandatory for all Americans to apply for a license in order to get married; it did not have that authority.
 All the act did was create uniformity within all the states for those persons to whom permission might be required.
-That was, unfortunately, persons of mixed races, because at the time no one questioned the propriety of the state regulating marriage between the races.
+And who were those persons who were required to obtain permission to marry?
+Those were, unfortunately, persons of mixed races, because at the time no one questioned the propriety of the state regulating marriage between the races.

 Of course, white folks were also welcome to stand in line, pay the fee, and ask permission from their government if they wanted to.
 No state government told them they didn't have to.
 After all, revenue was revenue.
-Unfortunately it didn't take more than a generation or two before almost everyone forgot they had a God-given right to wed without permission.
-The ramifications of that insidious act would continue to have negative effects on the American family for generations, but at the time its effects were barely noticeable.
+Unsurprisingly, it didn't take more than a generation or two before almost everyone forgot they had a God-given right to wed without permission, and asking permission from the state became a matter of routine.
+The ramifications of that insidious act would continue to have negative effects on the American family for generations, but at the time the act was first enacted its effects were barely noticeable.